kubernetes/kubernetes/docs/proposals/user-namespace.md

 with a systemd-nspawn based implementation.
 Each pod started will be allocated a random UID range.

-To user private user namespaces in rkt you specify the `--private-users` flag on the rkt run command.
+To use private user namespaces in rkt you specify the `--private-users` flag on the rkt run command.